 A: No. All students must apply for graduation through the Office of the Registrar.
 Students who have submitted their Application for Degree will be sent official academic audit results.
 The results will be mailed to the students’ college email account.
 Information sent by other offices is in anticipation of graduation only.
 Only the Office of the Registrar determines graduation eligibility.
 Filling out information regarding Commencement Exercises does not substitute for filling out an application for graduation.

-A: Currently the college offers one Commencement ceremony in May and one in February.
+A: Currently the college offers only one Commencement ceremony in May.
 Commencement activities are organized through the Office of Special Events.

 Q: I have completed all graduation requirements.
 Can I receive proof of this prior to diploma distribution?